sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/bazel/web_overview.md

 )
 ```

-1. `load("@aspect_rules_js//js:defs.bzl", "js_library")` imports the `js_library` rule from the `defs.bzl` file located in the `js` directory of the `aspect_rules_js` package that we fetched in the WORKSPACE file above.
+1. `load("@aspect_rules_js//js:defs.bzl", "js_library")` imports the `js_library` rule from the `defs.bzl` file located in the `js` directory of the `aspect_rules_js` third party repository that we fetched in the WORKSPACE file above.
 2. `js_library(...)` initiates the declaration of a JS library.
 3. `name = "postcss_config_js"` assigns the name to the JS library.
+It's the _target_ name.
 This is how other rules will refer to this library if they depend on it or how we can reference this target in your bazel commands (e.g., `bazel build //:postcss_config_js`).
 4. `srcs = ["postcss.config.js"]` specifies the list of source files that are included in this library.
 5. `deps = [...]` defines dependencies of this target.
 This may include other `js_library` targets or other targets with JS files.

-### What is js_library?
+### What is `js_library`?

 `js_library` is a rule provided by [rules_js](https://docs.aspect.build/rules/aspect_rules_js).
-It groups together JS sources and their transitive and npm dependencies into a provided `JsInfo` added to the build graph.
+It assembles together JS sources and their transitive and npm dependencies into a single unit.
+In concrete terms, it takes the form of a `JsInfo` provider, added to the build graph.

 See [docs](https://docs.aspect.build/rules/aspect_rules_js/docs/js_library) for more details.

-### What is build graph and info providers?
+### What are the build graph and info providers?

 In the Bazel build system, everything is represented in a structure called a build graph.
 Each node in the graph represents a build target (like our `js_library`), and the edges between nodes represent dependencies.
 When a target is built, Bazel analyses the dependencies (edges) and builds those first, ensuring that everything a target needs to build correctly is in place before the build begins.

-In case of `js_library`, each node represents a collection of JavaScript sources, which might be individual JS files or packages, and these nodes are linked by their dependencies.
+In case of the `js_library` rule, it produces a node that represents a collection of JavaScript sources, which might be individual JS files or packages, and these nodes are linked by their dependencies.
 For example, our `postcss_config_js` node would be connected to the `autoprefixer`, `postcss-custom-media`, `postcss-focus-visible`, and `postcss-inset` nodes in the build graph.
+So if Bazel wants to build `postcss_config_js`, it knows that it has to build those nodes (targets) first.

 `JsInfo` is a Bazel info provider.
 Info Providers supply metadata or additional information about the build target.
-In our example, `JsInfo` is like a property or an attribute attached to each `js_library` node in the build graph.
+In our example, `JsInfo` is like a property or an attribute attached to each node created with `js_library` in the build graph.
 This attribute contains essential information about what files this target provides once it is built.
 It can include various pieces of data, such as the names and locations of the JavaScript source files, the dependencies that the target has, and any other metadata that Bazel or other parts of the build system might need to know to properly build and use the target.

+While on a daily basis, you'll never interact with the `JSInfo` provider, it's a crucial concept to understand when interacting with custom rules that wraps in Bazel various client tasks that we may want to perform in a build.

 ### ts_config